 - Traditions and family

-Women are the best ones suited to understanding the thought process, work ethics, and goals of other women, and to use these factors to their advantage.
-All too often though, the opposite happens – women end up working against each other, fearing that the only way to succeed is to win out over one another.
-This behavior is especially prevalent in women manager/direct-report relationships, where managers work to keep their employees in their places, for fear they may succeed and take their jobs.
+Women are good at understanding the thought process, work ethics, and goals of other women.
+They can use these factors to their advantage in the future.
+The opposite happens too often – women end up working against each other, fearing that the only way to succeed is to win out over one another.
+This behavior is especially prevalent in women manager/direct-report relationships, where managers work to keep their employees in their places for fear they may succeed and take their jobs.
 But this is the mindset that needs to change.

 The road to success lies in mentoring your employees rather than working against them.
-One businesswoman mentoring another not only fosters collaboration and growth, but also fierce loyalty and a sense of solidarity.
+One businesswoman mentoring another fosters collaboration and growth and fierce loyalty, and a sense of solidarity.
 You can achieve far more with a team of individuals who see you as a leader to admire and learn from rather than an unapproachable boss to be feared.

-The benefits of mentoring become even stronger and more meaningful when a successful businesswoman applies them to guiding the career of another woman.
+The benefits of mentoring get stronger and meaningful when a successful person uses them to guide another woman to succeed in her career.
 Not only will they pass on skills and knowledge related to a particular field, but skills and knowledge related to what it means to be a woman working in that field and what it takes to rise to the top.